CosmosContracts/docs/developer-guides/cosmwasm-contracts/guide-how-to-upload-a-smart-contract-on-the-juno-chain.md

 ---
 description: Welcome to this tutorial on deploying a smart contract to the Juno testnet.
+This guide will show you how to deploy and interact with a contract using CLI.
+For scripting using Rust, you can use [cw-orchestrator](./cw-orchestrator.md).
 ---

 # Guide: How to Upload a Smart Contract on the Juno Chain